Take Control of the Privacy and Security

 2FA Codes

-Two-factor authentication (2FA) codes come in three forms: SMS, email, and from a code generator app.
-SMS is not secure because attackers can easily intercept messages and get your 2FA code.
-Email is slightly better, but not by much.
-The most secure option is Time-based One-Time Passwords (TOTP) generated by an app.
-The app uses a “seed code” provided by the website to calculate a new 2FA code every 30 seconds.
-It’s important to ensure that your device’s time is synced for the code to work.
+2FA codes come in three flavors: SMS, email, and app-generated codes.
+SMS is the weakest of the three; attackers can intercept messages more easily than most people assume.
+Email is a modest improvement, but not by much.
+The strongest option is a Time-based One-Time Password (TOTP) generated by a dedicated app.
+The app and the website share a “seed code,” and both sides calculate a new code every 30 seconds independently.
+Your device’s clock needs to be synced for this to actually work.

-For TOTP codes, I recommend Aegis for Android and Ente Auth for iPhone.
-You can also use password managers to generate TOTP codes, but it’s generally advised to keep your 2FA separate from your password manager.
+For TOTP, we recommend Aegis on Android and Ente Auth on iPhone.
+Password managers can generate TOTP codes too, but it’s generally better practice to keep your 2FA app separate from your password vault.
+If someone compromises one, they don’t automatically get the other.

 Aegis